Cristina is a Florida native and Realtor by trade. She enjoys writing about travel, real estate, and several other interesting topics.

 - Know your evacuation zone.
 You can find this information from your local emergency management site.
 Your evacuation zone is NOT the same as your flood zone.
 It's possible you don't live in a flood zone per FEMA but are required to evacuate relatively early if you live in a surge-prone area.
 Also, mobile homes will generally carry a mandatory evacuation because they are not built to resist hurricane force conditions.

-- A place to go.
+- Have a safe place to go.
 If you evacuate, where will you go?
 Choices here abound and are restricted only by your personal circumstances.
 You might choose to go to a friend or family member's home, a hotel in or out of state, or to a shelter.
 If you have pets, make arrangements for them if you can't take them with you.
 Your vet or a local doggie daycare will often accommodate evacuated pets.

 - Plan your evacuation route.
 If you're leaving the state or driving several hours away, plan your route and give yourself plenty of time to get to your destination.
 Many others will be on the road with you.
 Take into consideration the size of the roads, whether they may be impacted by closures, and accessibility to gas stations, rest areas, and places to eat.

-Create a Hurricane Emergency Plan for Your Family: Not Evacuating
+2. Create a Hunker-Down Emergency Plan

 Not evacuating?
 You still need a hurricane emergency plan.
 When Hurricane Irma was barreling down on Florida, I had no idea how my block home would do if we had a direct hit.
 With a newer roof, newer windows, and no large trees around the house, I figured we were likely okay.
 I also calculated the weak point of the home was the old garage door and the old jalousie side door into the garage.
 With strong enough winds, if either failed, the winds could compromise the roof so while I felt fairly confident in the home's strength, my son and I still discussed a plan in case of the worst possible scenario.